50 things to do in Cape Town for under R50

 Situated in Mouille Point, mini golf is probably the best value for money for any outdoor activity anywhere in Cape Town.
 Families with small kids, couples on dates, and groups of friends all congregate here to test their putting skills.

-Website: web.facebook.com/saputtputt/?ref=aymt_homepage_panel&_rdc=1&_rdr
+Website: www.facebook.com/saputtputt

-Website: thebluetrainpark.co.za/
+Website: bit.ly/3ze8r5w

-24. Visit The Scratch Patch
+24. Visit Scratch Patch

-Website: www.scratchpatch.co.za/scratch-patch/
+Website: www.scratchpatch.co.za

-25. Play A Game Of Cave Golf
+25. Play a Game of Cave Golf

 Enjoy putt putt in a cave-like setting.
 It’s fun for the whole family and is next door to the Scratch Patch.
 This indoor activity can be enjoyed in all types of weather.

-Website: www.scratchpatch.co.za/cave-golf/
+Website: www.scratchpatch.co.za/cave-golf

-26. Rose Picking At The Chart Farm, Wynberg
+26. Rose Picking at The Chart Farm

 Stop and smell the roses, then pick ’em.
-The Chart Farm boasts a wide variety of roses, well-loved for their incredible fragrance.
+The Chart Farm in Wynberg boasts a wide variety of roses, well-loved for their incredible fragrance.
 Choose and pick your own bunch of heavenly-scented blooms from the rose garden or select some freshly picked ones instead.

-Website: chartfarm.co.za/roses/
+Website: www.chartfarm.co.za/roses

-27. Bloemendal Trail Park, Durbanville
+27. Bloemendal Trail Park

 Young and old can get their bike on at Bloemendal Trail Park, located in the Durbanville Wine Valley, between the slopes of the Tygerberg Hill and Kanonberg terrain.
 The rugged trails are perfect for avid bike riders and running enthusiasts.
 The best part?
 The routes cater to everyone from beginner to advanced levels.
-There is a café on the premises for those who want to grab a bite to eat.

-Website: www.bloemendaltrailpark.co.za/
+Website: www.bloemendaltrailpark.co.za

 The Warrior Toy Museum in Simon’s Town is lined with dinky toys, dolls, collections of model cars, boats, trains, aeroplanes, and other miscellaneous vintage toys.
 Check out memorabilia from the 70s and 80s.